 CUSU LGBT+ leads many political campaigns for LGBT+ rights and representation on behalf of its members.
 A large part of this consists of quietly bringing small-scale issues to the attention of relevant authorities, but CUSU LGBT+ often also runs sub-campaigns – these aim to provide a collective voice to the concerns of community members when there is a more wide-ranging issue about which the members feel strongly.

-Here is a list of active sub-campaigns:
+Here is a list of our current and previous sub-campaigns:

 - Why Gender-Neutral? aims to bring about concrete change in the university to improve the lives of trans and non-binary students.
 The campaign pushes for inclusivity and the abolition of unjustified gender binaries on three specific issues: toilets, dress codes and admin.
 The campaign aims to catch the attention of decision-makers in Cambridge colleges and faculties with these issues, and to help them implement change with specific guides.

 - Make No Assumptions has the purpose of raising awareness on issues related to trans and non-binary people by organising social, academic and political events.

 - Plus Campaign focuses on increasing the visibility of identities covered by the “+” of the LGBT+ acronym.
 A non-exhaustive list includes intersex, asexual, aromantic and queer people.
 It primarily organises academic events and discussions.